GM, Honda plan to co-develop affordable electric vehicles | Technology

 - United States

-General Motors and Honda are planning to co-develop some affordable electric vehicles that will use next-generation Ultium battery technology, it said on Tuesday.
+General Motors and Honda are planning to co-develop some affordable electric vehicles that will use GM's next-generation Ultium battery technology.

 The vehicles, which will include a compact crossover, are expected to begin going on sale in North America in 2027.

-Doug Parks, GM executive vice president of global product development, purchasing and supply chain, said in a statement on Tuesday that the plan is to have an electric vehicle that is priced lower than the upcoming Chevrolet Equinox EV.
+Doug Parks, GM executive vice president of global product development, said in a statement on Tuesday that the plan is to have an electric vehicle that is priced lower than the upcoming Chevrolet Equinox EV.

+GM plans to roll out an electric Equinox small SUV next year with a starting price of around $30,000.

+The automakers will work together on battery chemistry, vehicle engineering and manufacturing in order to drive down costs as they prepare to build what the companies expect will be millions of EVs for sale worldwide starting in 2027.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)